Chilliwack Bruins: History

 Bruins forwards Mark Santorelli and Oscar Moller emerged in the team's second season in 2007–08, establishing team-highs in all statistical categories.
 Santorelli set team-highs with 74 assists and 101 points, earning the team's first major WHL trophy by leading the League in scoring, while Moller scored a franchise-high 39 goals.
 The Bruins finished in seventh place in the Western Conference and lost to Vancouver in the first round.
 All games were decided by one goal.

 After missing the playoffs in 2008–09, the Bruins fired head coach Jim Hiller.
 On June 3, 2009, the team named Marc Habscheid as the team's new head coach and general manager.

+On March 25, 2025, the WHL hosted a media event in Chilliwack to announce the city's return to the league for the 2026–27 WHL season.
+At the event, league commissioner Dan Near admitted that "mistakes were made" when the Bruins franchise was sold and moved to Victoria in 2011.
+He apologized on behalf of the league to the community and said that he hoped that the new team would make up for it.
+Chilliwack mayor Ken Popove expressed in a radio show that he did not believe the return of WHL hockey was the right move for the city and worried about what this would mean for the Chilliwack Chiefs of the British Columbia Hockey League who also plays at the Chilliwack Coliseum.
+He later apologised for disrespecting the WHL.